 It is important to remember that you must obtain a visa that is appropriate to your purpose for entering the United States, usually an F-1 or J-1 student/scholar visa.
 In other words, if you are coming to the United States to attend Florida Tech, you should not enter the United States with a tourist visa (B-1/B-2) or via any other visa waiver program between your country and the United States.
 You will not be permitted to attend Florida Tech if you do not hold a student/scholar visa.

-If for some reason you are unable to schedule an interview with a consular officer until after the start date for your program (notated in section 5 on the I-20 or section 3 on the DS-2019), you should contact the Office of Admission.
+If for some reason you are unable to schedule an interview with a consular officer until after the start date for your program (notated on the I-20 or section 3 on the DS-2019), you should contact the Office of Admission.
 Depending on the circumstances, the university may have to issue you a new I-20 or DS-2019 or defer your attendance until the following semester.

 After scheduling your appointment, you should:

 - Complete a visa application and, when applicable, forms DS-156, DS-157 and DS-158, which can be found at

 - Obtain valid passport (must be valid at least six months from your date of entry into the United States)

 - Compile evidence of ties to your home country that demonstrates your intent to return home (i.e., assured employment, ownership of property, etc.)